JessicaMulein/JessicaMulein/README.md

 ![Zefram Cochrane](https://cdn-blog.adafruit.com/uploads/2013/04/zc_600.jpg)

 **Warp Engineer | Foundational Systems Researcher | Founder of Digital Defiance**
+## Systems Architect | Distributed Platforms | Simulation Engineering

-​PROJECT STATUS: INACTIVE / THERAPEUTIC TINKERING ONLY
+> PROJECT STATUS: INACTIVE / THERAPEUTIC TINKERING ONLY

-- ​No Commercial Activity: This project is strictly open-source, non-commercial, and has zero funding, revenue, or commercial intent.
+> - ​No Commercial Activity: This project is strictly open-source, non-commercial, and has zero funding, revenue, or commercial intent.
-- ​No Timelines or Commitments: There are no deadlines, roadmaps, or external obligations.
+> - ​No Timelines or Commitments: There are no deadlines, roadmaps, or external obligations.
 Development occurs entirely at random, sporadic intervals only when the author's severe chronic neurological health conditions permit.
-- ​Cognitive Therapy Tool: This repository is utilized purely as an unpaced, self-directed cognitive exercise to maintain baseline mental function under medical advice.
+> - ​Cognitive Therapy Tool: This repository is utilized purely as an unpaced, self-directed cognitive exercise to maintain baseline mental function under medical advice.
 It does not represent full-time or part-time employment capacity.

 ---

 - **35 Years at the Console:** Deep roots in systems architecture, embedded DSP, and distributed platforms (Microsoft, Workiva, and started an ISP at 13).
 - **Executive Director @ [Digital Defiance](https://digitaldefiance.org):** Commanding a 501(c)(3) non-profit guild dedicated to privacy-first, open-source engineering.
 - **Chief Architect:** Builder of **BrightChain** — the warp engine the world doesn't know it needs yet.
 - **Multidisciplinary Signal:** Musician, composer, and writer.
 Every frequency intentional.
+Certified coal miner, semi-functional secret agent.

 I'm building on borrowed time.
 I have incurable cancer — and while that's not the defining fact of my life, it sharpens the mission.
 I may not live to see First Contact, but the engine is already humming.
 If this resonates, [get on the bridge](https://github.brightchain.org).
 If you want to pick my brain, reach out.
 And if you're moved beyond code, consider supporting the [American Cancer Society](https://donate.cancer.org/).